 - Newbigin (Valuation Officer) v S J & J Monk (firm) UKSC 14: Rating case concerning the meaning of the statutory repair assumption (led by Sarabjit Singh KC)

 Matt has extensive experience in clinical negligence claims representing claimants and defendants across a wide range of medical areas.
 These include obstetric / perinatal injury; gastroenterology; delayed cancer diagnosis; orthopaedic and other surgery; general practice and dentistry.
 Having been on the Attorney General’s Panel of counsel for many years, he has also considerable insight into public law and human rights matters.

 - SO v Wirral University Teaching Hospitals NHS Foundation Trust (2020): four day trial of liability and quantum issues concerning total hip replacement, by way of a hybrid hearing conducted both in-person and virtually.
 For Defendant

 - JL v Derbyshire Community Health Services NHS Foundation Trust (2019): four-day liability trial of claim of extravasation injury.
 For defendant.

-- TW (by mother MW) v Peterborough & Stamford Hospitals NHS Foundation Trust (2019): cerebral palsy claim, led by Henry Witcomb QC.
+- TW (by mother MW) v Peterborough & Stamford Hospitals NHS Foundation Trust (2019): cerebral palsy claim, led by Henry Witcomb KC.
 For claimant.

 - VC v Aintree University Hospital NHS Foundation Trust (2018): liability trial concerning paracetamol administration to patient after admission for overdose.
 For defendant.

-Matt has considerable public inquiry experience, both for core participants and for the inquiry itself.
+Matt has significant public inquiry experience, both for core participants and for the inquiry itself.

 Matthew Donmall represents family at inquest into death of Caroline Pearson-Smith - Jan 2020